zkonduit/ezkl-docs/Tutorials/CryptoIdol/backend.md

 # Idol Backend Tutorial

-This is part 3 of our tutorial on building the [Cryptoidol](https://cryptoidol.tech) demo app.
+This is part 3 of our tutorial on building the [Cryptoidol](https://cryptoidol.tech) demo app; check out the [backend](https://github.com/zkonduit/cryptoidol) and [frontend](https://github.com/zkonduit/cryptoidol-frontend).

 # Overview